MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-risk-assessment-model.md

 **A:** You can write error logs to "AD FS/Admin" event log using WriteAdminLogErrorMessage method, audit logs to "AD FS Auditing" security log using WriteAuditMessage method and debug logs to "AD FS Tracing" debug log using WriteDebugMessage method.

 **Can adding these plug-ins increase AD FS authentication process latency?**</br>
 **A:** Latency impact will be determined by the time taken to execute the risk assessment logic you implement.
-We recommend evaluating the latency impact before deploying the plug-in in production enviroment.
+We recommend evaluating the latency impact before deploying the plug-in in production environment.

-**Why can't AD FS suggest the list of risky IPs, users, etc?**</br>
+**Why can't AD FS suggest the list of risky IPs, users, etc.?**</br>
 **A:** Though not currently available, we are working on building the intelligence to suggest risky IPs, users, etc. in the Pluggable Risk Assessment Model.
 We will share the launch dates soon.

 **What other sample plug-ins are available?**</br>